tczyGH/CanadianFrenchToast/FrenchToastRecipe1.md

 2. Add the soaked bread slices.
 3. Press each slice down gently with a spatula to flatten it.
 4. With the spatula, lift each slice occasionally to check if it’s browned.
-5. Add the remainder of the butter gradualy, as needed, to keep the slices from sticking to the pan.
+5. Add the remainder of the butter gradually, as needed, to keep the slices from sticking to the pan.
 5. When a slice is browned on one side, flip it over.
 6. When a slice is browned on the second side, remove it from the frying pan and place it in a serving dish.
 7. Keep slices warm in a covered serving dish, until all slices are ready.